Ronald Berndt

 Ronald Murray Berndt AM (14 July 1916 – 2 May 1990) was an Australian social anthropologist who, in 1963, became the inaugural professor of anthropology at the University of Western Australia.

-He and his wife Catherine Berndt maintained a close professional partnership for five decades, working among Aboriginal Australians at Ooldea (1941), Northern Territory cattle stations (1944–46), Balgo (1957–81) and natives of New Guinea (1951–53).
+He and his wife Catherine Berndt maintained a close professional partnership for five decades, working among Aboriginal Australians at Ooldea (1941), Northern Territory cattle stations (1944–46) and Balgo (1957–81), and with natives of New Guinea (1951–53).

 Early life and education

 Berndt was born in 1916 in Adelaide.
 He attended high school at Pulteney Grammar School.
 He graduated from the University of Sydney in 1951 with a Bachelor of Arts, following up with a Master of Arts in 1954.
 He was awarded a PhD for a thesis based on his anthropological work in New Guinea.

 Aboriginal land rights

 Berndt was an early advocate for legal recognition and protection of Aboriginal sacred sites, and clashed in 1980 with the Liberal premier Sir Charles Court over the Noonkanbah dispute in the Kimberley region.

 His interest was much broader than any one specific location or event, and he was focused on the national dimensions of the land rights issue.